Use the quick links below to jump to a particular section of our sights and activities coverage for Siem Reap.

 Cambodia is a country that takes on your senses and gives them a thorough going-over, sometimes in a bad way, but more often in a way that leaves you aching for more.
 More sharp and fat scents of spice and jasmine as you wander down a random street; more gorgeous scenery in richly saturated colours; more soft, silken fabrics, more aromatic dishes; more smiles, and, okay, perhaps less of the ...
 Read more about Taking good photos of Siem Reap’s temples: Learn from the best .

 The work of Angkor Hospital For Children (AHC) is immense.
-Since 1999, the paediatric teaching hospital -- Cambodia’s first -- has provided more than one million medical treatments, education to thousands of Cambodian health workers and prevention training to thousands of families.
-A non-profit, the hospital relies entirely on ...
+Since 1999, the paediatric teaching hospital — Cambodia’s first — has provided more than one million medical treatments, education to thousands of Cambodian health workers and prevention training to thousands of families.
+A non-profit, the hospital relies entirely on donations.
+There is also one form of donation on which they and ...
 Read more about Angkor Hospital For Children .

 It is hard to believe that the village of Anlung Pi is just 25 kilometres from the five-star hotels of Siem Reap and the iconic lotus bud towers of Angkor Wat.
 Tourists don't come here, and they shouldn't.
 The village itself is unremarkable, but if you were to walk through the fields, just a few hundred yards from the neat, traditional wooden village houses, you would find yourself in the middle ...
 Read more about Helping Siem Reap's rubbish dump families .